 Alex: I should add that figuring out how to make the city and its inhabitants more responsive to each others’ needs — and turning all of us into agents of repair and renewal — is an especially poignant issue for David.
 In 2009 he started the Fixer’s Collective, a weekly meeting in Gowanus of amateur and expert tinkerers who attempt to repair and teach how to repair any old household item that New Yorkers bring in.

-David: In 2006 Alex and I took a trip on the Trans Siberian railroad, and the immensity of that movement across Asia inspired me think seriously about improving mobility in the United States.
+David: In 2006 Alex and I took a trip on the Trans Siberian railroad, and the immensity of that movement across Asia inspired me to think seriously about improving mobility in the United States.

 I love trains, but the train infrastructure in the United States is impoverished.
 If you’re going to think about mobility in the context of the United States, you have to address the automobile directly.
 So I started to ask, What if the car is not a private transit vehicle, but a public transit vehicle?